JoaoCostaIFG/tacs/assignments/assignment2/assignment2.md

 obtain the integer value of enums (surprisingly, the Acceleo language doesn't support that natively).

+When we designed the meta-model, we thought we would end-up generating a PDF file for the models.
+With this, we planned to incorporate user given files into de PDF output.
+As such, we designed the files to be either images (png, jgp, svg) or PDF files (e.g., in latex we can include other PDF files).
+Since we ended-up generating Markdown files, this plan suffered a change: now users specify the path to the file and are responsible for placing the file there.
+The generated Markdown links to these files (if the file is an image, the link shows the image).
+The paths can be relative to the location of the markdown file.

 ## Problems to be address

 - `EducationTraining` could have an (optional) `Address`;